 Did you know dandelions contain more essential vitamins than spinach?
 (And they have the taste to prove it!)
 Every part of this familiar flower is edible and it has long been valued for it nutritional and medicinal properties.
 In fact, many historians believe dandelions first arrived in America with early European settlers who used them for food and medicine.
 (Which means the Mayflower literally brought May flowers!!!)

 Beyond their culinary and medicinal value, I’ve discovered another use for dandelions.
 You can use them to show kids how awesome Jesus is!
 All you need is a dandelion and a Bible.
 (I’m currently having a buy-one-get-one sale on dandelions in my backyard.
-Or you could just visit our resource page to download a FREE digital copy of this object lesson.)
-Here is a way you can use dandelions to point kids to Jesus.
+Or you could just visit our resource page to download a FREE lesson with pictures, a memory verse coloring page, game ideas, and more.)

 Dandelions: Backyard Bible Lessons